maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Ray-Miss Shader

-Gets executed whenever a Ray hits nothing at all.
+Gets executed whenever a ray hit nothing at all.

 ````glsl
 #version 460